All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The lymphoid nodules of the appendix (noduli lymphoidei appendicis vermiformis) during their maximum development (after birth and up to 16-17 years of age) are located in the mucosa and submucosa throughout the entire body - from its base (near the cecum) up to the top.
+Lymphoid nodules of the appendix (noduli lymphoidei appendicis vermiformis) during their period of maximum development (after birth and up to 16-17 years) are located in the mucous membrane and in the submucosa along the entire length of this organ - from its base (near the cecum) to the apex.
 The total number of lymphoid nodules in the wall of the appendix in children and adolescents reaches 600-800.
-Often, the nodules are arranged on top of each other in 2-3 rows.
+Nodules are often located one above the other in 2-3 rows.
 The transverse dimensions of one nodule do not exceed 1.0-1.5 mm.
-Between the nodules are the reticular and collagen fibers, as well as deep intestinal glands penetrating here.
+Between the nodules are reticular and collagen fibers, as well as deep intestinal glands penetrating here.

-Development and age specific features of the lymphoid nodules of the appendix
+Development and age-related characteristics of lymphoid nodules of the appendix

 Vessels and nerves

-Arterial vessels approach the lymphoid nodules from branches that supply blood to the walls of the appendix (the artery of the appendix), and the nerves from the vegetative nervous plexuses.
-Venous blood from lymphoid nodules flows into the vein of the appendix.
-Lymphatic vessels that form in the walls of the appendage are sent to the cecal and ileum-colon lymph nodes.
+Arterial vessels approach the lymphoid nodules from branches supplying the walls of the appendix (artery of the appendix), and nerves from the autonomic nerve plexuses.
+Venous blood from the lymphoid nodules flows into the vein of the appendix.
+Lymphatic vessels formed in the walls of the appendix are directed to the cecal and ileocolic lymph nodes.